 To begin rebuilding a bad credit score after a divorce, it is important to determine which accounts have missed payments, which are delinquent, which have landed in collections, and which have a negative balance.

 Basically, rebuilding credit is all about paying your bills on time and reducing your debt, which means that you will have to live on a budget until you achieve financial stability.

 This one might sound counterproductive and bizarre, but taking out a new credit card and making payments on time can help you show good credit utilization, which is important to fix a bad credit score after a divorce.

 Needless to say, never take on more debt than you can handle.
 If you cannot currently handle any debt, wait until you achieve financial stability while implementing the above-mentioned tips to rebuild your credit score after a divorce.

 Fixing a bad credit score after a divorce is a complex matter.
-Do not hesitate to speak to a Salt Lake City divorce attorney to get a free consultation about your particular case.
-Call Emy A. Cordano at 801-804-5152 for a free case evaluation.
+Do not hesitate to speak to a Salt Lake City divorce attorney to get a legal consultation about your particular case.
+Call Emy A. Cordano at 801-804-5152 for an initial case evaluation.